OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/dev_ds.rst

    oneimage create -d 101 --name nbd --source /dev/sdc --driver raw --prefix vd --persistent --type OS --size 0MB

-.. note:: As this datastore does is just a container for existing devices images does not take any size from it.
+.. note:: As this datastore does is just a container for existing devices, images does not take any size from it.
 All devices registered will render size of 0 and the overall devices datastore will show up with 1MB of available space